 These healthy apple pie bars include a buttery shortbread crust, layers of thinly sliced cinnamon apples, and a crumb topping sweetened with maple syrup.
-The ingredients are simple, so these are paleo apple pie bars, too!
+The ingredients are simple, so these are paleo apple pie bars that are vegan, too!
 A handheld version of apple pie with all the flavors of fall!

 If you’re new to healthy apple pie bars, it’s a triple layer handheld version of apple pie that includes a buttery shortbread crust, apple pie filling, and a deliciously sweet crumb topping.
 Easy to make, easy to eat, and the BEST way to make use of all those apples after apple picking!